Samarians/pdsnd_github/README.md

 Allow user to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.

 ### Files used
-Include the files used
+BikeShare.py

 ### Credits
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+I would like to give thanks to Udacity instructors and mentors for guiding me through this project.